Crown Melbourne

 Crown Melbourne (also referred to as Crown Casino and Entertainment Complex) is an integrated resort consisting of a casino and hotel located on the south bank of the Yarra River, in Melbourne, Australia.
 Crown Melbourne is a subsidiary of Crown Resorts, and was the first casino of the now-international Crown brand.

 Initially having opened in 1994 on the north bank of the Yarra River, Crown Melbourne relocated and re–opened on the south bank of the Yarra, in 1997.
 It remains one of the central features of the Southbank precinct of the Melbourne central business district.
 The entire complex has a space of 510,000 m^{2}–equivalent to two city blocks—making it the largest casino complex in the Southern Hemisphere and one of the largest in the world.
 The complex also hosts three hotels; the Crown Towers, Crown Promenade and Crown Metropol.

 It was founded, owned and run by Lloyd Williams until taken over by Publishing & Broadcasting Limited in 1999.

 Opening and statistics

 Temporary location

 Crown Melbourne opened on 30 June 1994 at the World Trade Centre on the northern bank of the Yarra River.
-The location served as a temporary setup while construction of the proper complex is in process.
+The location served as a temporary setup during construction of the permanent complex.